 This technique also works on selfie-stick vendors, umbrella merchants, etc.

 A warning: while they’re mostly harmless, lately we recently have heard reports of scammers becoming more aggressive and intimidating when asking for money.
 If you are unfortunate enough for this to happen, make sure you walk firmly (but not in a way that shows you’re intimidated) to a place where there are other people around, preferably anyone in a uniform, and say the word “vigili” or “polizia“.
+If you are having serious issues, find a cop or call for assistance.

 While acknowledging this annoyance exists, we don’t want you to be overly concerned about it – in general, apart from pickpockets, incidents of mugging and violent robbery against tourists are incredibly rare in Rome.